pmckeown/dependency-track-maven-plugin/README.md

 Policies can be given a Violation State that indicates the severity if that policy is violated.

 This goal checks the supplied Project for any Policy Violations.
-Policies have a violation state which this plugin honours and so when a Policy is violated the plugin behaviour is as follows:
+This plugin honours the Violation State defined in a Policy and so when a Policy is violated the plugin behaviour is as follows:

   * FAIL - the build will fail unless the Global `failOnError` option is set to true
   * WARN - the build will pass unless the `failOnWarn` option for this goal is set to true